brunothg/x730-script/README.md

 In order to run the program without installation and/or compiling uvx (e.g. `uvx --refresh . -vvvv --help`) can be used.

 For building, testing etc. you should use the `Makefile.py` file (a make like CLI).
-For example, you could run `python3 Makefile.py test` or `python3 Makefile.py build`.
+For example, you could run `uv run Makefile.py test` or `uv run Makefile.py build`.

 ## Installation

-The default installation process is as easy as calling `python3 Makefile.py install`.
+The default installation process is as easy as calling `uv run Makefile.py install`.
 This will use `uv tool install` internally.
 By default, the installation directory will be `/opt/uv/tools/...` for python files.
 Binary links are written to `/usr/local/bin/...`.